toolbuilder/ring-buffer/README.md

 Contributions are welcome.
 Please create a pull request.

 * I use [pnpm](https://pnpm.js.org/) instead of npm.
-* Run the unit tests with `pnpm test`
 * Package verification requires [pnpm](https://pnpm.io/) to be installed globally.
   * `npm install -g pnpm`
-  * `pnpm install`
+  * `pnpm install` to get the dependencies
+  * `pnpm test` to run unit tests
-  * `pnpm run check:packfile` to test against Node ES and CommonJS projects, as well as Electron.
+  * `pnpm run check:packfile` generates pack file to run unit tests against Node ES and CommonJS projects, as well as Electron.
+  * `pnpm run check:performance` to run the performance test
-  * `pnpm run check` to validate the package is ready for commit
+  * `pnpm run check` validates the package is ready for commit

 ## Issues